ixisio/bootstrap-touch/README.md

 ## Next Steps
 If you are interested in this project, please help me to find some cool ideas on how to realize somthing like this, [fork](https://github.com/ixisio/bootstrap-touch) the project on github or just have a talk on [twitter](http://twitter.com/ixisio).
-In the following list, you can find a few ideas, bugs and improvements I've already collected.
+Have a look at the list of current issues, you can find a few ideas, bugs and improvements I've already collected.
 Feel free to complete the list..

 ## Copyright and license
 Copyright (c) 2013 ixisio Licensed under the MIT license.